Last Updated on July 18, 2023 by admin

-We definitely need various applications to makes our things better while using Linux operating systems.
-These days there are thousands of best and useful Linux applications available on the internet.
+We definitely need various applications to make our things better while using Linux operating systems.
+These days there are thousands of the best and most useful Linux applications available on the internet.

-In this blog, we decided to write about the list of best useful Linux applications for 2020.
-These are also one of the most used Linux applications in day to day life.
+In this blog, we decided to write about the list of the best useful Linux applications for 2022.
+These are also some of the most used Linux applications in day-to-day life.
 We believe this list will be helpful to all Linux users no matter what their expertise is.

 - SMPlayer: SMPlayer is a cross-platform media player.
 It has built-in codecs.
 You can play almost all video and audio formats with SMPlayer.

-- VLC: It is a free, open-source and one of the most popular cross-platform multimedia player.
+- VLC: It is free, open-source, and one of the most popular cross-platform multimedia players.

 - Audacious: Easy to use the open-source, cross-platform audio player.